rcalixte/libqt6zig/README.md

 > [!NOTE]
 > Only Qt Creator 16.0 (or higher) and Qt Designer 6.8.2 (or higher) are supported for use with these tools.
 Any existing `.ui` or `.qrc` files should be saved/exported from one of them to ensure proper execution with the custom tooling.
 Older versions can result in panics and are not supported.

-While optional for the `lupdate-zig` and `uic-zig` programs, there is a hard system dependency for the `qrc-zig` program:
+While optional for the `lupdate-zig` and `uic-zig` programs, there is a hard system dependency for the `qrc-zig` program on the `rcc` tool provided by Qt.

+---

 ### FreeBSD